...

 It is a MIL-DTL-5541 standard finish that gives a clear or golden brown aesthetic to aluminum parts.
 Chemically, Type I alodine or chromate conversion coating is characterized by the presence of hexavalent chrome.

 However, it is considered a relatively hazardous coating than type II.
-So, alodine Type I aluminum coating can be restricted for some sensitive applications.
+So, alodine Type I coatings may be restricted in sensitive industries, prompting the use of alternatives like Alocrom treatment, a similar chromate conversion process.

 Type II Alodine Coating